ibm-cloud-docs/vpc/vsi_instance_storage.md

 *	The instance storage disk cannot be used as a boot disk.
 *	Bring your own key (BYOK) is not supported for instance storage.

-Review the Lifecycle of instance section to understand the data retention policy differences between instance storage and volumes.
+To prevent loss of critical data, review the data retention policy and ensure that critical data is stored on persistent storage.
+For more information, see [Lifecycle of instance storage](#instance-storage-lifecycle).
 {: tip}

 For information about provisioning a virtual server instance with instance storage, see [Managing instance storage](/docs/vpc?topic=vpc-instance-storage-provisioning).